Bradford Business Challenge

 Addressing business and societal challenges

-Bradford Business Challenge is a three-way collaborative partnership programme between the School of Management at University of Bradford, final year business and management undergraduate students, and local organisations.
+Bradford Business Challenge is a three-way collaborative partnership programme between the School of Management at University of Bradford, final year business and management students, and local organisations.

 The programme supports University of Bradford’s ethos of being a ‘civic university’ with ethics, sustainability and responsible management at the heart of its action.